aivsim/gatsby-starter-lumen/src/pages/articles/2018-05-12---Weekly-development-2/index.md

 description: ""
 ---

-This week was a bit shorter work-wise because of the one holiday day on Thursday.
+This week was a bit shorter work-wise because of t one holiday day on Thursday.
 Therefore I managed to read a whole book about system architecture.
 On Monday I was working from home and I was amazed how much work I managed to get done.
 It was easier to get into the flow without any distractions.
 Also, I made a bit of progress on Clean Code book - a realy interesting read, confirming my own opinions about the clean code principles.
 And on top of that, here and there managed to cram in a few articles."
 ---

 ### Read articles